wongquinn/wongquinn.github.io/_pages/about.md

 {% assign url = gsDataBaseUrl | append: "google-scholar-stats/gs_data_shieldsio.json" %}

 <span class='anchor' id='about-me'></span>
-I was born and raised in Pingchang, Sichuan, and completed my high school education at Pingchang Middle School.
 I obtained a bachelor's degree from the School of Materials Science and Engineering at Shandong University.
 I then received a Master's degree from Nanjing University of Aeronautics and Astronautics.
 Currently, I am pursuing a Ph.D. at Zhejiang University.
 My research interests encompass a wide range of areas including optimal guidance and control, data-driven control, and safety-critical control of autonomous vehicles.

 # 🔥 News
 - *2023.10*: &nbsp;🎉🎉 TBD.
 Last update 27.07.2024